 The tour will also feature original Broadway revival cast members Sumayya Ali as Clara, Dan Barnhill as the Detective, Bryonha Marie Parham as Serena, Allison Blackwell as a Woman of Catfish Row, Roosevelt André Credit as a Fisherman and Joseph Dellger as the Policeman.

+Complete casting will be announced shortly.
 The Gershwins' Porgy and Bess will begin previews Nov.
 10 and officially open in San Francisco Nov.
-13. Additional cities on the tour include Los Angeles (Ahmanson Theatre), Seattle (5th Avenue Theatre), Dallas (Winspear Opera House), West Palm Beach, Tampa, Naples, Greenville, Cleveland, West Palm Beach, Tempe, St. Paul and Greenville.
+13. Additional cities on the tour include Los Angeles ( Ahmanson Theatre), Seattle ( 5th Avenue Theatre), Dallas (Winspear Opera House), West Palm Beach, Tampa, Naples, Greenville, Cleveland, West Palm Beach, Tempe, St. Paul and Greenville.

 According to the producers, Porgy and Bess "is set in Charleston's fabled Catfish Row, where the beautiful Bess struggles to break free from her scandalous past, and the only one who can rescue her is the crippled but courageous Porgy.
 Threatened by her formidable former lover Crown, and the seductive enticements of the colorful troublemaker Sporting Life, Porgy and Bess' relationship evolves into a deep romance that triumphs as one of theatre's most exhilarating love stories."